Brandon Steele: Early life, education, and career

 Steele was born in Beckley, West Virginia to Larry and Donna Steele.
 He received a Bachelor of Science in criminal justice at Mountain State University in 2004 and his Juris Doctor at Marquette University in 2013.
 In 2015, he was employed as a private attorney-at-law.
 In 2016, he was employed as a prosecuting attorney for Raleigh County.
 He also served in the United States Marine Corps.

 Tenure and political positions

+Steele served in the West Virginia House from 2018 until his resignation in December 2025.

 Abortion

 In July 2022, Steele attempted to pass a ban on all abortions, without exception for rape, incest, or the health or life of the mother, in the House of Delegates, though the ban ultimately did not pass.
 He opposed amendments on the proposed ban that would have allowed a narrow exception for rape or incest.

 Coronavirus

 In March 2021, Steele tested positive for COVID-19.
 Steele experienced minor symptoms and took a leave of absence from the House of Delegates, though refused to receive a COVID-19 vaccine.
 In addition, Steele was the lead sponsor of a bill that would provide a greater exemption from vaccine mandates for private and parochial schools and loosen other requirements for compulsory vaccination.